-Thornton Academy Community Forestry Project
+Thornton Academy Community Forest Project

 Tree program will enhance the beauty of the TA campus